lewagon/dotfiles/05-Rails/06-Rails-AirBnB-First-Day/README.md

 - etc..
 ```

+### 2 - Data scheme

-2. **Data scheme**: Draw your database scheme  (e.g. using http://db.lewagon.org/) and validate it with a coach.
+Draw your database scheme  (e.g. using [our db tool](http://db.lewagon.org/)) and validate it with a coach.
 The database scheme is the milestone of your app.
 If your DB scheme is wrong or too complicated, you are stuck and you cannot code any good app afterwards.

+### 3 - Mockup

-3. **Mockup**: Draw a basic mockup of your app on a paperbook.
+Draw a basic mockup of your app on a paperbook.
 First list all the views suggested by your user-stories (home / signin / signup / flats index / flats show / profile / etc.. ).
 For each view, make a simple drawing, to know what info you will insert in it (owner's picture?
 Flat's picture? map?
 Flat's infos?), and what navigation and buttons (button "book this flat", links in the navbar to go back to the search page etc..).
 No need to be Michelangelo, just think about 1) the infos you want to display 2) the buttons and navigations to make the glue between your different views.

+### 4 - Setup

-4. **Setup**: Before splitting the tasks among the team, setup your project.
+Before splitting the tasks among the team, setup your project.
 The lead-developper should:

 - Create the Rails project with Postgres config
 - Push the project on Github